cloudyr/pyMTurkR/README.md

 AccountBalance()
 ```

-## Development status ##

-For development updates see the [Changelog](https://github.com/cloudyr/pyMTurkR/blob/master/CHANGELOG.md)

 ## Help!
-I want to do [thing] but you haven't written that function yet ##
+I want to do [thing] but you haven't written that function yet! ##

 Not all functions that existed in MTurkR or in the MTurk API have been written yet.
-However, because this package is a wrapper to the `boto3` SDK, you can access those functions in the meantime.
+However!
+Because this package is a wrapper to the `boto3` SDK, you also have the option to access those functions.

 ### Example ###

 For example, in MTurkR if you wanted to add assignments to a HIT, you would use `ExtendHIT()`.
 But as of version 0.1.8 of pyMTurkR, that function had not been written.
-As an alternative, the user could access the create_additional_assignments_for_hit() function as follows:
+As an alternative, the user could access the reticulated create_additional_assignments_for_hit() function as follows:

 ```R
 my_client <- GetClient()